 Coherent, where both data and metadata are guaranteed to be strongly consistent, at the cost of some performance compromise.
 Note that file content is still cached locally in the system page cache.

-Write Cache (default), which does not ensure data consistency or data reliability but provides the highest performance.
+Write Cache (default), which does not ensure data consistency but provides the highest performance.

 When mounting in read cache mode, the page cache uses write cache in the write through mode, so any write is acknowledged to the customer application only after being safely stored on resilient storage.
 This applies to both data and metadata writes.
 Consequently, only read operations are accelerated by the page cache.